-A non-residential development consists of a building, parking lot, and landscaped vegetation.
+A non-residential development consists of three (3) buildings, parking lot, and landscaped vegetation.
 The applicant provided documentation indicating the presence of shallow bedrock throughout the property holdings to qualify as a site constraint (volume control) and site limitation (detention).
-The development will provide a mechanical flow-through practice to comply with the volume control requirements and utilize the offsite detention facility in Example 4 (same Watershed Planning Area) to comply with the detention requirements.
+Additionally, the applicant provided calculations demonstrating the development will comply with §501.1 of the WMO without providing detention onsite.
+The development will provide a mechanical flow-through practice to comply with the volume control requirements.
+The development will utilize the offsite detention facility in Example 4 (same Watershed Planning Area) to comply with the detention requirements.
 Information for the development is provided below.
-Determine the following:
+Determine the runoff volume from the development that must be traded and available within offsite detention facility.